Skip to main content

 Citation: Sesbreno E, Capling L, Mountjoy M, Brazeau A-S. Exploring the link among eating behaviour, diet quality, and relative energy deficiency in sports risk in elite Canadian volleyball male athletes.
 Journal of Nutritional Science.
 2025;14:e74. doi:10.1017/jns.2025.10046

-Abstract: This study examined elite male volleyball players to assess the risk of insufficient energy and carbohydrate consumption, as well as the potential for relative energy deficiency in sport (REDs), which may negatively impact both performance and overall health.
+Abstract: The purpose of the study was to examine elite male volleyball players in order to assess the risk of insufficient energy and carbohydrate consumption, as well as the potential for relative energy deficiency in sport (REDs), which may negatively impact both performance and overall health.
 Players who do not meet recommended energy and carbohydrate intake levels for their training programs are at a greater risk of underperforming in competition.
 A key objective of the research was to examine the interrelated factors contributing to insufficient energy intake among athletes, including dietary habits, diet quality, physical characteristics, and serum hormones associated with energy deficits.

 License: CC BY.
 This is an Open Access article, distributed under the terms of the Creative Commons Attribution licence (https://creativecommons.org/licenses/by/4.0/), which permits unrestricted re-use, distribution and reproduction, provided the original article is properly cited.